seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **TRINCULO**
 Here's neither bush nor shrub, to bear off
 any weather at all, and another storm brewing;
-I hear it sing i’ the wind: yond same black
+I hear it sing i' the wind: yond same black
 cloud, yond huge one, looks like a foul
 bombard that would shed his liquor.
 If it
 should thunder as it did before, I know not